Lehtonj3/PythonPractice/README.md

 # PythonPractice

 A nice place to store my python code.

+I hope to become a better programmer.